mvolkmann/blog/src/swift.md

 If the last argument is a closure, press return to automatically turn it into a trailing closure.

-To choose between light and dark mode, select from the dropdown at Xcode ...
-Preferences ...
-General ...
-Appearance.

 To choose a different theme, select Xcode ...
 Preferences ...
 Themes.
 From here you can add, delete, and select themes.
 I like the "Classic (Dark)" theme.
+This only affects editor windows.
+To change the entire Xcode UI to use a dark theme regardless of the system setting, select Preferences ...
+General and select "Dark" from the Appearance dropdown.

 To add a vertical line at a given column width, select Xcode ...
 Preferences ...
 Text Editing,